George A. Romero: Awards and nominations

 On October 27, 2009, Romero was honored with the Mastermind Award at Spike TV's Scream 2009.
-The tribute was presented by longtime Romero fan Quentin Tarantino, who stated in his speech that the "A" in George A. Romero stood for "A Fucking Genius".
+The tribute was presented by longtime Romero fan Quentin Tarantino, who stated in his speech that the "A" in George A. Romero stood for "A Fucking Genius."

+He was presented the Bram Stoker Award for Lifetime Achievement in 2015.
+In 2016, he was honored with the Ted M. Larson Award at the Fargo Film Festival for his contribution to cinema.

 Legacy

-Regarded as the "Godfather of the Dead" and the "father of the modern movie zombie", critic Owen Gleiberman said of Romero that he was "a maestro of zombie terror who created the ultimate horror-movie metaphor" and remarked "that the real metaphor isn’t only about Vietnam, or capitalism, or even disease, or anything else that you can stuff into a fortune cookie.
-It’s about something more basic but ethereal, something that you can sense without putting it into words: the hidden aggression we all feel deep down, as the price of too much civilization."
+Regarded as the "Godfather of the Dead", as well as the "Father of the Modern Movie Zombie", critic Owen Gleiberman said of Romero that he was "a maestro of zombie terror who created the ultimate horror-movie metaphor" and remarked that "the real metaphor isn't only about Vietnam, or capitalism, or even disease, or anything else that you can stuff into a fortune cookie.
+It's about something more basic but ethereal, something that you can sense without putting it into words: the hidden aggression we all feel deep down, as the price of too much civilization."

 In 2010, writer and actor Mark Gatiss interviewed Romero for his BBC documentary series A History of Horror, in which he appears in the third episode.
 Los Angeles Times.
 Romero's influence, and that of Night of the Living Dead, is widely seen among numerous filmmakers and artists, in particular those who have worked in the zombie subgenre, including comics writer Robert Kirkman, novelist Seth Grahame-Smith, and filmmakers John Carpenter, Edgar Wright and Jack Thomas Smith.

 The season eight premiere episode "Mercy" of the zombie-based show The Walking Dead, the first to air after Romero's death, dedicated the episode to Romero; showrunner Scott M. Gimple said that the show "owes a great debt" to Romero for his impact on popular culture.

-In October 2017, the video game Dying Light included a mural of George A. Romero near one of the many in-game safehouses.

 In May 2019, the University of Pittsburgh announced it had acquired George Romero's archives and that a multimedia exhibit be created and open to the public in the university's Hillman Library.

-In September 2019, the Call of Duty: Black Ops 4 Zombies map "Tag der Toten" pays homage to Romero by including his pair of glasses that the player can interact with, each character giving remorse for his passing.
-The map is a re-imagining of the Call of Duty: Black Ops map "Call of the Dead", which Romero made an appearance on.
-The name of the map is German for Day of the Dead, which is a reference to Romero's movie of the same name.

-The George A. Romero Non-Profit Foundation
+The George A. Romero Foundation

 The George A. Romero Foundation is a nonprofit organization dedicated to preserving and promoting Romero's legacy.
 Founded in 2018 by Romero's wife Suzanne Desrocher-Romero, the Foundation's mission is to advance the causes for which George Romero was a champion – creativity within the horror genre and independent filmmaking in general – as well as preserving and documenting the history of the genre in all forms and contributing to its future by encouraging new generations of filmmakers, artists, and creators.